ausyen20/Python-ICMP_Ping/README.md

 ICMP ping:
 Methods used: ping, sendOnePing, doOneping, receiveOnePing

--> Uses the ping method to get the host
+-> Uses the ping method to get the host \n
 -> SendOne ping creates the socket, use the socket to doOne ping , and receiveOne ping returns the total delay from Host to Host

 Traceroute: